Klortho/gene-protein-tool/ABOUT.md

 The tool implements a simple user account / authentication system, so that different users can each have their own list of saved searches.
-Note that this user-account system only controls which queries a user sees in his or her home page, not which results set he or she can view.
-All result sets pages are publicly visible, provided you know the URL to use.
+Note that this user-account system only controls which queries a user sees in the list displayed on the home page, not which results set he or she can view.
+All result sets pages are publicly visible by anyone, given the URL.

 ## Challenges faced

 I decided to implement this utility in Django, rather than as a set of CGIs.
-NCBI, where I work, has started moving towards Django, and therefore it makes sense for me to learn it better.
-The learning curve was a bit steep, though, in the scope of this short project.
-I learned a good deal about how to do things in Django, but I know that I only scratched the surface of this framework's design patterns.
-Learning to do things "the right way" in Django did slow me down a bit, in that it often would have been quicker to just code something the "quick and dirty way".
+The learning curve was a bit steep, in the scope of this short project.
+I learned a good deal about how to do things in Django, but I know that I only scratched the surface of this framework's rich design patterns.
+Learning to do things "the right way" in Django did slow me down sometimes.
+It often would have been quicker to code something the "quick and dirty way".

-One hurdle that took longer than it should was figuring out how to integrate Jinja2 with Django.
-Django comes bundled with it's own templating system, and most of the documentation assumes that you'll be using that.
+One hurdle that took longer than it should was figuring out how to integrate the [Jinja2 templating system](http://jinja.pocoo.org/) with Django.
+Django comes bundled with its own templating system, and most of the Django documentation assumes that you are using that.
 The method for getting Jinja2 to work is not very well documented.
-Furthermore, all of the template examples scattered throughout the Django documentation use the built-in template-language syntax, and it wasn't always clear how to translate that to get it to work in Jinja2.
+Furthermore, it was often a challenge to figure out how to translate various examples from the documentation into the Jinja2 syntax.

-I finally figured out how to write a module, in project/jinja2.py, that let me add arbitrary python functions into the template context.
-That, then allowed me to do introspection (introspect.getmembers) and pretty-printing data structures (pprint.pformat), which helped me figure out what was going on during template execution.
+I finally found a reference on how to write a Python module, which I put into project/jinja2.py, that lets one add arbitrary Python functions into the template context.
+That allowed me to do introspection (introspect.getmembers) and pretty-printing data structures (pprint.pformat), which helped me figure out how to debug template execution problems.

-Implementing the "Save" button via Ajax was a bit of a challenge.
-One sticking point was the CSRF (cross-site request forgery) system that Django uses.
-It requires that a server-supplied hash key be echoed back with every POST request that can potentially change the state of the database.
-Normally, inside templates, a canned function can be used for this, that adds a hidden field to an HTML form.
-To get it to work with Ajax, I finally figured out how to read the CSRF token from the cookie value.
+Implementing the "Save" button via Ajax was another challenge.
+It required understanding the CSRF (cross-site request forgery) system that Django uses.
+That system uses a server-supplied hash key, that the client echos back with every POST request that can potentially change the state of the database.
+Normally, inside templates, a canned function can be used to include the CSRF token, and add it to a hidden field in an HTML form.
+To get it to work with Ajax, it was necessary to use JavaScript to read the CSRF token from the cookie value directly.

 ## Possible enhancements / future work

-* Proteins should have a many-to-many relationship with Genes, rather than a one-to-many.
-That way, protein records could be shared among multiple genes, and that would mean less redundancy in the database.
+Here is a list of things that could be improved with this service.

 * User's should have the ability to delete queries in their saved search list.
-* Need to implement a garbage collector, that trashes old records that haven't been used for a long time.
+* The tool needs a garbage collector, that discards old records that haven't been used for a long time.
-* Use EFetch, instead of ESummary, to get much more/better data
+* Use EFetch, instead of ESummary, to get much more/better data about the Genes and Proteins
 * Add the ability for the user to add hand-written notes (annotations) that get added to the ResultSet, and/or individual genes or proteins.
 * More testing, including both unit tests and functional tests with Selenium.
-* Add a "save to figshare" feature, that allows users to upload their results in JSON format to fighare.
+* Add a "save to Figshare" feature, that allows users to upload their results in JSON format to Fighare.
 At which point, it will have a DOI.
+* Proteins should have a many-to-many relationship with Genes, rather than a one-to-many.
+That way, protein records could be shared among multiple genes, and that would mean less redundancy in the database.
+Whether or not this would really have an effect depends on how what percentage of proteins have links from multiple genes.